-The Audit Committee is also a sub-Committee of the Board of Trustees.
+The Audit Committee is also a sub-committee of the Board of Trustees.
 Its purpose is to maintain an oversight of the Trust's governance, risk management, internal control and value for money framework.
-It will report its findings annually to the Board of Trustees and the Accounting Officer as a critical element of the Trust's annual reporting requirements.
+It reports its findings annually to the Board of Trustees and the Accounting Officer as a critical element of the Trust's annual reporting requirements.